martkis/ImageRecognition-Python/README.md

     cv2.imwrite(input_path, gray)

 ```
-Based on such transformed data On the basis of such transformed data, you can start to train the network in order to obtain a model by which the application will recognize the class of the road sign in the image.
+Based on such transformed data, you can start to train the network in order to obtain a model by which the application will recognize the class of the road sign in the image.
 Training the model in the ImageAI library is very simple, because just a few lines of code, the network implemented in this library began to learn and generate models used for character recognition.
 The code below is used to configure the learning process.

 ```
 from imageai.Prediction.Custom import ModelTraining